comic/evalutils/docs/usage.rst

 Classification Tasks
 ~~~~~~~~~~~~~~~~~~~~

-The boiler plate for segmentation challenges looks like this:
+The boilerplate for classification challenges looks like this:

 .. code-block:: python